 Healthy Sleep is, for many people, a problem.
-Here are five natural ways to improve your sleep.
+They have trouble falling asleep or staying asleep.
+I will share five natural ways to improve your sleep.

 As a nurse, I can say from my experiences that many people need a sleep aid, mostly sleeping medicine.
 They can’t fall asleep and can’t stay asleep.
-Over day they are not recovered enough.
+Over the day, they are not recovered enough, feeling exhausted.

 If we don’t sleep for a long time, we will develop all kinds of problems.
 To deprive people of sleep has been used as torture in prisons.
 You can become crazy and completely disorientated in time and space.